 How about those grooves?

 It fits very well with the physical, radial lay-out of a terp village.
 An artificial, circular mound on flat and treeless tidal marshlands.
-The outer rings were the salt marshes bordering the sea.
+The, first, outer ring were the salt marshes bordering the sea.
 The surrounding land starts with mud, and toward the terp settlement it slowly becomes more solid and suitable for cattle to graze and even crops to grow.
-Often, the more inland marshlands were protected with low so-called summer dikes, which offered only protection against the regular flood.
+Often, the more inland marshlands were protected with low so-called summer dikes, which offered protection against regular, daily flooding.
 Spring tides and storm floods still inundated the marshlands, think of ten to twenty times a year.
-The next ring was the flanks or slopes of the terp, which were used for cultivating crowing crops, cutting sods for construction, and for crafts like weaving, blacksmith, pottery and alike.
-The inner circle was the terp village with houses and sweet water well(s).
+The next, second, ring were the flanks or slopes of the terp, which were used for cultivating crowing crops, cutting sods for construction, and for crafts like weaving, blacksmith, pottery and alike.
+The inner circle or third ring, was the terp village with houses and sweet water well(s).
 The well itself contained often deposits as well, like spoke wheels, horse heads etc. Probably also with a ritual meaning.
 An interesting artifact has been found in a dung pit in the terp of village Wartena in province Friesland, namely a wooden phallus.
 It is dated the Roman Period.

 first line of defense